-- The Applicant would comply with the Town's Tree Protection regulations, Chapter 183 of the Town Code. - The proposed landscape plan would be further revised during the Site Plan review process and reviewed by the Tree Warden.

-- The landscaping plan would incorporate the Town's recommended landscaping standards and further details on tree preservation during construction activities.
-No invasive plant species would be specified in this plan and would be prepared by registered landscape architects. - Non-invasive, native, and well adapted plants for site conditions would be used as part of the proposed landscaping plan to reduce the demand for seasonal irrigation and fertilization. - Subsequent to the adoption of the proposed rezoning, a tree preservation plan to protect the existing trees to remain, vegetation and habitats during construction would be submitted as part of the application for Site Plan review. - The removal of invasive species would be accomplished through standard invasive control best management practices such as, for example, mechanical methods (pulling and digging, suffocation, cutting or mowing); permitted chemical control methods, and removing the cuttings as appropriate to help prevent reestablishment of the invasives.
+- The Applicant would comply with the Town's Tree Code Chapter 183. - The proposed landscape plan would be further revised during the Site Plan approval process and reviewed by the Tree Warden. - The landscaping plan would incorporate the Town's recommended landscaping standards and further details on tree preservation during construction activities.
+No invasive plant species would be specified in this plan, as it would be prepared by registered landscape architects. - Non-invasive, native, and well adapted plants for site conditions would be used as part of the proposed landscaping plan to reduce the demand for seasonal irrigation and fertilization. - Subsequent to the adoption of the proposed rezoning, a tree preservation plan to protect the existing trees to remain, vegetation and habitats during construction would be submitted as part of the application for Site Plan approval. - The removal of invasive species would be accomplished through standard invasive control best management practices such as, for example, mechanical methods (pulling and digging, suffocation, cutting or mowing); permitted chemical control methods, and removing the cuttings as appropriate to help prevent reestablishment of the invasives.
 Repeat treatments may be required.
-The type of treatment(s) to use depends upon the extent of the invasive growth and what individual species of invasives are to be removed would be finalized during the Site Plan review process. - A draft of the Project HOA would be submitted during the site plan review process for review of the landscaping management requirements.
-All landscaping management would be in accordance with the final landscape plan that would be submitted during formal site plan application. - No wetlands or wetland buffers would be disturbed with the Proposed Project. - The Applicant would incorporate design measures that will discourage birds from flying into the windows with some form of window application to be determined during design development. - The Applicant would create/enter into an open space easement to prevent development in the Village section of the Project Property.
+The type of treatment(s) to use depends upon the extent of the invasive growth and what individual species of invasives are to be removed would be finalized during the Site Plan approval process. - The Project HOA would be managed by professional property managers and professional landscapers would be employed to handle all landscaping.
+The management would be in accordance with the final landscape plan that would be submitted during formal site plan application. - No wetlands or wetland buffers would be disturbed with the Proposed Project. - The Applicant would incorporate design measures that will discourage birds from flying into the windows with some form of window application to be determined during design development.